casey-huang/casey-huang.github.io/_posts/2015-05-09-crossfilter.md

 It should be 3*2 so that everything is in one screen at the same time, but limited by the width of the blogpost, I changed the layout to 2*3, so you may want to zoom-out to view the whole visualization.

 <iframe src="/assets/crossfilter/" width="650" height="1010" marginwidth="0" marginheight="0" scrolling="no" align="left"></iframe>

+###Several findings at first sight

+> - The students' survey has much stronger correlation with SAT performance than teachers' and parents'.
+> - The schools in the upper tail of math score must have few gang activities, and students have to feel safe in class to get a high score.
+> - Schools that are more friendly to disabled students get higher score.
+> - Surprisingly, the schools where students' name are less known by the adults get higher score.
+This may be reasonable with one of our other findings, that school performance is better with larger class size.
+> - The schools where the stuedents think the teaching staff don't expect them to get a higher education don't have good SAT performance.